CURE MIX FOR 5 LBS. (2.25 KG) OF BACON

 Varieties of bacon

 A product called Canadian bacon is very popular in the United States.
 In Canada, a similar product called peameal bacon is popular.
 Both of these back bacons are made from the well-trimmed eye of the loin.
-When the eye of the loin is trimmed, leave about 1/8 inch (3 mm) of fat on the top.
+When trimming the eye of the loin, leave about 1/8 inch (3 mm) of fat on the top.
 However, peameal bacon is rolled in cornmeal (rolled in yellow peameal in the old days) and is not smoked.
 Canadian bacon is usually smoked.
 Use the Bradley Sugar Cure Mix to cure the eye of the loin.

 Jowl bacon is made from the cheek of the pig.
 It has layers of fat and lean just like belly bacon.
 Process it in the same way as you would process pork belly bacon.